elecciones18/elecciones18/README.md

 MISION:

-The elecciones18 project represents a new statistics open source option for Mexican citizens and the international community, who wish to consult data and statistics on presidential candidates in Mexico 2018.
+The elecciones18 project represents a new statistics open source option for mexican citizens and the international community, who wish to consult data and statistics on presidential candidates in Mexico 2018.
 The project and information presented is not influenced or bought by any political party or organization.